Office of Academic Affiliations

 - Select HEALTH PROFESSIONS TRAINEE (NOTE: DO NOT Select WOC)

-The Annual Refresher Course for VHA Trainees is for clinical trainees who have already taken the VHA Mandatory Training for Trainees, but have been in a VA training program long enough that they must retake the required annual training modules.
+The Annual Refresher Course is for trainees who have previously taken the VHA Mandatory Training for Trainees, but have been in a VA training program long enough that they must retake the required annual training.
+Remember that the topics covered in MTT-Refresher need to be completed annually.
+Failure to complete training before the due date may result in unnecessary gaps in access.
+Also, know that all training transfers between VA facilities.

 The Refresher Course for VHA Trainees covers only required annual training, and does not include all modules covered in the "VHA Mandatory Training for Trainees."
 Do not use the Refresher Course if you have not previously completed "VHA Mandatory Training for Trainees".